ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to user privacy.
-The goal of CT gossip is to publish and distribute information about the logs and their operations, but not to leak any additional information about the operation of any of the other particpants.
+The goal of CT gossip is to publish and distribute information about the logs and their operations, but not to leak any additional information about the operation of any of the other participants.
 Privacy of consumers of log information (in particular, of web browsers and other TLS clients) should not be damaged by gossip.